Premis – Keeping Digital Files Relevant and Accessible

 Posted by Casey Schmidt

 Premis is a defender of data and digital information.
-It is a group formed to keep files relevant through all changes in technology.
-Learn more about the ways it attempts to prevent losing important information.
+It is a group formed to keep files relevant throughout all potential changes in technology.
+Learn more about the ways it prevents users from losing important information.

 What Is Premis?

 Premis is a pseudo-acronym that stands for PREservation Metadata Implementation Strategies.
 It is a group initiative aimed to keep all outdated technological computer documents and files accessible forever in the midst of constant computer technology advances.
 It is essentially a group fighting to keep important data viable.